 WHAT IF YOU HOLD A LICENCE ISSUED IN ANOTHER COUNTRY?

-Your licence may be valid in Great Britain, depending on the country in which it was issued and whether you qualify as a new resident or a visitor.
-In most cases, ordinary licence holders can drive in Great Britain either for a specified period or while their licence remains valid.
+Your license may be valid in Great Britain, depending on the country in which it was issued and whether you qualify as a new resident or a visitor.
+In most cases, ordinary license holders can drive in Great Britain either for a specified period or while their license remains valid.
 They are

-then usually able to exchange it for a Great Britain licence.
+then usually able to exchange it for a Great Britain license.

-Vocational licences – to drive lorries, for example – are subject to different regulations.
-Holders may be able to continue driving in Great Britain, but may have to take a British driving test to obtain a Great Britain vocational licence.
+Vocational licenses – to drive lorries, for example – are subject to different regulations.
+Holders may be able to continue driving in Great Britain but may have to take a British driving test to obtain a Great Britain vocational license.

-The rules for driving licences differ for each of the following country groupings:
+The rules for driving licenses differ for each of the following country groupings: